fourks/zxnext_pawn_demo/README.md

 The latest version of this program can be downloaded **[HERE](build/zxnext_pawn_demo.zip)**.
 This archive contains a folder called pawndemo which contains the binaries and the required resource files.
-In the descriptions below, the absolute path to the pawndemo folder is denoted as <pawndemo>.
+In the descriptions below, the absolute path to the pawndemo folder is denoted as &lt;pawndemo&gt;.

 The demo can be run on the Spectrum Next hardware or in the CSpect 1.9 and ZEsarUX 6.1 emulators.